light-and-ray/sd-webui-replacer/docs/video.md

 ![](/docs/images/replacer_video_animate_diff.jpg)

 ### General advice
 Almost all advanced options work here.
-Inpaint padding doesn't, because it's ControlNet inpainting
+Inpaint padding doesn't, because it's ControlNet inpainting.
+Lama cleaner in masked content enables CN inpaint_only+lama module instead of inpaint_only

 Due to high AnimateDiff's consistency in comparison with *"Frame by frame"* mode you can use high `mask blur` and `mask expand`.